 How to export your school’s field references for consultation and understand what they’re for

-The first step for generating letter templates is creating a Microsoft Word document which contains mail merge fields named with the appropriate field reference.
-FULL FABRIC provides a list of field references for easy searching.
+The first step for generating letter templates is creating a Microsoft Word document that contains mail merge fields named with the appropriate field reference.
+Full Fabric provides a list of field references for easy searching.
 To access it:

 1) Click the gear in the top-right corner and then General settings